 - The date

-- The name, contact information and title of the person who submitted the proposal
+- The name, contact information, and title of the person who submitted the proposal

 Once inside, the client should see a clear and concise table of contents.
-It can help to write this part first, but go back and edit after you have written the rest of the proposal.
+It can help to write this part first, but go back and edit it after you have written the rest of the proposal.
 This way, you can be sure it is accurate and descriptive.

-Step 2.
-Write an Executive Summary
+Step 3: Craft the Executive Summary

+There is time later in your proposal to expand on your background and experience specifics.
 If you spend too much time early on describing your company, your reader may not stay engaged through the entire proposal.

-This is a place to discuss the problem that your company's efforts addresses.
+When you are outlining the problem, be as specific as possible.
+Use statistics, industry-wide figures, and the results of surveys and research.
 A lean startup, for instance, may need outside help to deal with marketing since they do not keep someone on staff full-time to deal with the role.
 This, in turn, can lead to excessive or undirected expenditures.

 Returning to the example of the social media marketing company above, solutions in their business proposal could include:

-- assessing the client’s current social media presence.
+- Assessing the client’s current social media presence.

-- updating their profiles to reflect current best practices.
+- Updating their profiles to reflect current best practices.

-- tracking metrics for 90 days.
+- Tracking metrics for 90 days.

-- reporting on improvements.
+- Reporting on improvements.

-- making recommendations for continuation after that point.
+- Making recommendations for continuation after that point.

 Now is the time to talk more about yourself.
 Details in this section should still be focused on client needs but can go further into your background and history.
 You have probably already written some of what would belong here in your business’s “About Us” page on your website.